-At each time step, \mvsplat localizes Gaussian centers using a cost volume representation through plane sweeping and cross-view feature similarities.
-To do so, it requires the corresponding camera projection matrices $\mathcal{P}=\{P^m\}_{m=1}^M$ which are calculated as $P^m = K^m[R^m | t^m]$ via the matrices for the camera intrinsics and extrinsics $K^m$, rotation $R^m$, and translation $t^m$.
+At each time step, \mvsplat localizes Gaussian centers using a cost volume representation through plane-sweeping and cross-view feature similarities.
+To do so, it requires the corresponding camera projection matrices $\mathcal{P}=\{P^m\}_{m=1}^M$ that are calculated as $P^m = K^m[R^m | t^m]$ via the camera intrinsics $K^m$, rotation $R^m$, and translation $t^m$.

 \SplatSim is a fully differentiable pipeline that, given $T$ past multi‐view RGB frames, reconstructs 3D particles with latent features, simulates their motion, and renders the next frames.
 It consists of three jointly trained modules (Fig.\ref{fig:overview}): (i) an \emph{encoder} that maps multi-view RGB images to 3D particles, (ii) a \emph{dynamics model} that simulates the motion of these particles through time, and (iii) a \emph{renderer} that yields images by first mapping the particles to Gaussian splats.